bovirus/adbtools2/README.md

 Tools for hacking ADB Epicentro routers, including the D-Link DVA-5592 distributed by Wind in Italy to his FTTC Home Fiber subscribers.

+These tools are python3 scripts available in python source and in .exe compiled version for Windows.
+The .exe doesn't require Python and related additional modules, but please note that I use mainly Linux, so the .exe version can be older than the python version.

-Python dependencies can be installed using `pip3 install -r requirements.txt`.
+Python dependencies can be installed using

+    pip3 install -r requirements.txt

 Based on adbtools by Gabriel Huber (https://github.com/Yepoleb/adbtools)

-## pkcrypt

-Tool used for encrypting/decrypting the config backups from the webinterface.
-Uses an RSA public key for AES encryption.
-Only works with configs created with version E_3.4.0 or later (May 2017) as older ones tried to use asymmetric encryption without a private key, which makes the configs impossible to decrypt, even for the devices themselves.
-Key can be found at `/etc/certs/download.pem` in the firmware image.

-Usage example:

-    python3 pkcrypt.py sym_decrypt download.pem config.bin config.xml

 ## confbin2xml

-Tool used for decrypting the config backup file from the webinterface.
+It is an improved version of the pkcrypt tool (see below) used for decrypting the config backup file saved from the router webinterface.

 The config backup file is a binary encrypted xml file with a trailing segment of base64 encrypted CPE DATA as in the following excerpt:

 ````